Afonso Moreira

-Afonso Bastardo Moreira (born 19 March 2005) is a Portuguese professional footballer who plays as a winger for Ligue 1 club Lyon.
+Afonso Bastardo Moreira (born 19 March 2005) is a Portuguese professional footballer who plays as a left winger or left midfielder for Bundesliga club Bayer Leverkusen.

 Club career

 Sporting CP

-Born in Lamego, Viseu District, Moreira is a youth product of his local club Cracks Clube de Lamego, before moving to Sporting CP as a youth in 2017.
+Born in Lamego, Viseu District, Afonso is a youth product of his local club Cracks Clube de Lamego, before moving to Sporting CP as a youth in 2017.
 On 26 July 2021, he signed his first professional contract with Sporting.
 On 20 August 2022, he extend his contract with the club until 2025 and starting playing with their reserves.
 He was promoted to Sporting's senior side in the summer of 2023.
 He made his senior and professional debut with Sporting CP in a 3–2 Primeira Liga win over Vizela on 12 August 2023.

-On 26 January 2024, Moreira extended his contract with Sporting until 2028, with his release clause being set at €60 million.
+On 26 January 2024, Afonso extended his contract with Sporting until 2028, with his release clause being set at €60 million.

-On 29 January 2024, Sporting CP sent Moreira on loan to fellow Primeira Liga club Gil Vicente until the end of the 2023–24 season where he played five games but got injured in March.
+On 29 January 2024, Sporting CP sent Afonso on loan to fellow Primeira Liga club Gil Vicente until the end of the 2023–24 season where he played five games but got injured in March.

-Moreira returned from loan to Sporting, playing for B team in Liga 3 and also the under-19 in UEFA Youth League.
+Afonso returned from loan to Sporting, playing for B team in Liga 3 and also the under-19 in UEFA Youth League.

 Lyon

-On 22 July 2025, Moreira joined Ligue 1 side Lyon for a fee of €2 million and a 20% sell-on clause on a future sale in favor of Sporting CP, signing a contract until June 2029 with the French team.
+On 22 July 2025, Afonso joined Ligue 1 side Lyon for a fee of €2 million and a 20% sell-on clause on a future sale in favor of Sporting CP, signing a contract until June 2029 with the French team.
+On October 23, 2025, Afonso scored his first goal for Olympique Lyonnais in a 2–0 UEFA Europa League victory over FC Basel.
+On January 11, 2026, Moreira scored the fastest goal in Olympique Lyonnais' history in the Coupe de France, finding the net after just 45 seconds in a 2–1 victory against Lille.

+Bayer Leverkusen

+On 17 June 2026, Afonso joined Bundesliga club Bayer Leverkusen for €32 million on a five-year contract.

 International career

-Moreira is a youth international for Portugal, having played up to the Portugal U19s.
+Afonso is a youth international for Portugal, having played up to the Portugal U19s.